ReneTC/Higgsino/_site/index.md

 More on the way!

 # About Higgsino Collectible Clips (NFT's)
-A video/article consisnts of many individual clips.
-These clips, will be avaliable to collect as an NFT.
-Think of them, as a limited supply of trading cards.
+A video/article consists of many individual clips.
+These clips will be available to collect as an NFT.
+Kind of like a limited digital supply of trading cards.

-See them here

 Supply of 100 per clip.
 5% on re-sale.